Lance-Free/taskiq-nats/README.md

 Here's the constructor parameters:

 * `servers` - a single string or a list of strings with nats nodes addresses.
-* `subject` - name of the subect that will be used to exchange tasks betwee workers and clients.
+* `subject` - name of the subect that will be used to exchange tasks between workers and clients.
 * `queue` - optional name of the queue.
 By default NatsBroker broadcasts task to all workers, but if you want to handle every task only once, you need to supply this argument.
 * `result_backend` - custom result backend.